SES-4, United States of America

 Proton Briz M launch vehicle

-The SES-4 will be launched atop International Launch Service's (ILS) Proton Briz M launch vehicle.
-The vehicle will be powered by R-4D, 4 SPT-100 plasma thrusters propulsion system.
+The SES-4 was launched atop International Launch Service’s (ILS) Proton Briz M launch vehicle.
+The vehicle was powered by R-4D, 4 SPT-100 plasma thrusters propulsion system.
 The name of the launch vehicle has been derived from the Proton rocket and Briz M booster stage manufactured by Khrunichev State Research and Production Space Centre in Russia.
+The satellite was launched from the Baikonur cosmodrome in Kazakhstan.

 The SES-4 can be controlled by five operational centres in Europe, West Africa, the Middle East, North America and South America using ground equipment hardware and software.
 The ground control station is built by SS/L and deployed at international customer sites.